nskatti1/Fast-Robots/docs/lab9.rst

 Acknowledgements
 -----------------------------

 Thanks to the course staff for feedback on motor tuning.
 Special thanks to Anunth Ramaswami for letting me film a video on his robot after I broke one of my motor drivers(I had to adjust my constant values).
 Thanks to Anunth Ramaswami, Aravind Ramaswami, and Aidan McNay for answering my random questions about the DMP.
-Chat GPT was used to generate a barebones template for this write up as usual and also help debug my code sometimes.
+Chat GPT was used to generate a barebones template for this write up as usual, plot points, and also help debug my code sometimes